Creating a Cut Flower Garden: Summer Seed Collection

 fuchsia sweet peas

 These are my very favorite cut flower garden seeds to sow.
-They are easy to work with and germinate quickly as long as I soak them first.
+They are easy to work with and germinate quickly if I soak them first.

 Sweet peas are old-fashioned fragrant flowers with delicate blooms that add beauty to any space.

-Their vining tendencies make sweet peas a great choice for vertical gardening, covering trellises and walls in vibrant colors and lush foliage.
+Their vining tendencies make sweet peas a great choice for vertical gardening, as they cover trellises and walls with vibrant colors and lush foliage.

-I love this annual cut flower so much that I grow 4 different varieties each year and have never found a variety I didn’t like!
-The seed pods can be dried and used in flower arrangements and saved for seeds to grow the following year.
+I love this annual cut flower so much that I grow four varieties each year and have never found a variety I didn’t like!
+The seed pods can be dried, used in flower arrangements, and saved for seeds to grow the following year.

 • sow seeds 10-12 weeks before the last frost